Liberty (advocacy group): Post-war

 During the 1950s NCCL campaigned for reform of the mental health system, under which people known to be sane but deemed 'morally defective' – unmarried mothers, for example – could be locked up in an asylum.

-By 1957, the campaign had seen the release of around 2,000 former inmates, the abolition of the Mental Health Act 1913 and the establishment of new Mental Health Review Tribunals and the Mental Health Act 1959.
+By 1957, the campaign had seen the release of around 2,000 former inmates, the abolition of the Mental Deficiency Act 1913 and the establishment of new Mental Health Review Tribunals and the Mental Health Act 1959.